Model | Units | Custom Units | DMX | Rails | Lifts | Gels | Notes | Shapes | Grip | Null Object

 You can assign DMX values to Units to display on the Plot as a reference.
-You can customize the display of each Unit’s DMX position in the detail table, and change all DMX text opacity in the Plot’s Display Settings.
+You can customize the display of each Unit’s DMX position in the detail table, and change all DMX text opacity or select a display mode in the Plot’s Display Settings.
 If you switch to DMX edit mode and select a Unit, you’ll see two buttons at the bottom of your screen:

 The circular button shows the Unit’s Channel.
-This can be any number between 1 and 2048.
+This can be any number between 1 and 9999.
 (Channel 0 is a null assignment, which will result in no Channel being displayed on your Plot.)
 If you change the Unit’s Channel, and its Address was the same as the Channel, the Address will automatically be changed with it (to preserve the 1:1 patch).
-Also note that if the Channel and Address are the same, only the Channel will be displayed on the Plot.
+Similarly, if you change a Unit’s Channel, all other Units with that Channel and Address will be changed to match it.

 Another type of object you can add to your Plot is a Rail, which is a stretchable object on which to rig other objects; examples include truss, dolly track, and speed rail.
 You can add a Rail just like you would a Unit, but once they’re on the Plot, things are a little different.
 You can control a Rail in these ways: